-The Poster Session will be held in the Gym from 9 - 10:30 AM.
+The Poster Session will be held in Lumsden Gym from 9 - 10:30 AM.
 Posters will be mounted on large exhibit boards (free standing).
 The Poster Session runs 1-1/2 hours and consists of individual posters displayed around the room.
-From 9 - 10:30 AM, you should stand next to your poster and be available to answer questions about your project.
+You should stand next to your poster and be available to answer questions about your project.
 After 10:30 AM, posters remain on display until 2 PM so people can spend more time looking at them.
 Pick up your poster promptly at that time.

 YOUR PROJECT MUST INCLUDE THREE ELEMENTS:

 - a visual element : a poster with images, a video, a painting, a collage, etc. The visual should attract attention and should offer an image that communicates your topic to the audience.